 - 1. Read the instructions regarding your engine very carefully. - 2.
 Check for fuel line leaks every time you use the boat. - 3.
 NEVER start your engine if gasoline odor is present.
 Gasoline fumes are highly explosive.
-Before starting your engine, open the engine box, inspect the engine compartment for gasoline fumes and operate the blower for at least four minutes.
-Your boat has two struts that hold the engine box up.
+Before starting your engine, open the engine hatch, inspect the engine compartment for gasoline fumes and operate the blower for at least four minutes.
 Run your blower when operating at slow speeds.
 If fuel vapors are present, do not start the engine.
 Check all hoses and fittings to determine the source of the vapor.
 Make the necessary adjustments or take the boat to your local dealer to eliminate the fuel vapor. - 4.
 When servicing the ignition switch or any wiring, always disconnect the battery cables from the battery. - 5.
 Check for water circulation when the engine is running.
 Exhaust should contain steady flow of water.
 In closed cooling systems, make sure the coolant in the cooling system is at the proper level.